cxvoth/mesos-deploy/README.md

 	docker-registry

 ---------------------------------------------------------------------------------------------------------
-Building a single controller node from scratch:
+## Building a single controller node from scratch

 Use a base box "chef/centos-7.0"

 sudo ./zookeeper.sh 1 192.168.99.101